ibexa/documentation-developer/docs/personalization/tracking_integration.md

 script requests to the Personalization server.
-In this model, the requests are triggered from the client, when the page is already loaded and rendered.
-It is impossible to request the recommendation controller server directly from JavaScript (either through the AJAX library or directly over XMLHttpRequest) because of the cross-domain restriction in most browsers.
+In this model, the requests are triggered from the client, when the page is already loaded and rendered. it's impossible to request the recommendation controller server directly from JavaScript (either through the AJAX library or directly over XMLHttpRequest) because of the cross-domain restriction in most browsers.
 One possible work around this limitation is [JSONP](https://www.w3schools.com/js/js_json_jsonp.asp).